 \subsection{Inference}

-After fitting $\fv(\cdot)$ and $\gv(\cdot)$ to the top-$k$ singular subspaces, we can perform the downstream task such as (1) finding ordered singular functions, (2) performing eigen analysis, and (3) multi-step prediction.
+After fitting $\fv(\cdot)$ and $\gv(\cdot)$ to the top-$k$ singular subspaces, we can perform the downstream tasks such as (1) finding ordered singular functions, (2) performing eigen-analysis, and (3) multi-step prediction.
 We describe two approaches, each of which is a slightly extended version from VAMPnet and DPNet, respectively.
-For simplicity, we describe the proposed procedures using population quantities; in practice, we replace them with empirical estimates (i.e., $\Mm \gets \hat{\Mm}$ and $\Tm \gets \hat{\Tm}$).
+The two approaches are based on rather different principles: Approach 1 (VAMPnet type) is based on estimating the Koopman operator by LoRA using both left and right singular functions, while Approach 2 (DPNet type) uses one set of basis and performs downstream tasks by projecting the Koopman operator onto the span of the basis.
+In the experiments below, we will compare and discuss their pros and cons.
+For simplicity, we describe the procedures using population quantities; in practice, they are replaced with empirical estimates (i.e., $\Mm \gets \hat{\Mm}$ and $\Tm \gets \hat{\Tm}$).